-Based on our performance in fiscal 2013, a significant portion of the "at-risk" compensation was not earned (i.e., bonus payout is not earned and assumes performance-based equity grant in fiscal 2013 is below target).
+Based on our performance in fiscal 2014, a significant portion of the "at-risk" compensation was earned because the bonus pool was funded and each NEO received his or her entire funded bonus award opportunity.

-FY 2013 Target and Actual Compensation (\$ in thousands)
+FY 2014 CEO Target and Realized Compensation (\$ in thousands)

-The chart above reflects salary, annual cash incentive plan compensation and equity awards but excludes other bonuses and other compensation as reported in the Summary Compensation Table.
-Actual compensation assumes performance-based equity awards granted in fiscal 2013 are below target but that threshold levels are achieved.
+Target compensation reflects salary, annual cash incentive plan compensation and equity awards but excludes other compensation as reported in the Summary Compensation Table.
+Realized compensation reflects only the value of time-based RSUs vesting in 2014 and actual cash incentive bonus paid, as no MSUs were earned in 2014 and no options were exercised.